walterrowe/magick-frames/README.md

 [Buy Me A Coffee](https://buymeacoffee.com/walterrowe)

-Look at the [Buy Me A Coffee Extras](https://buymeacoffee.com/walterrowe/extras) page to get one-on-one help setting this up and using it.
+Use the [Buy Me A Coffee Extras](https://buymeacoffee.com/walterrowe/extras) page to schedule one-on-one assistance with setting up and using this package.

 # Magick Frames